Someone who travels with just one wagon was how an elderly lady once defined a Vagabond to our very own founder, Rob Rankin.

 That said, our 2 distinct tour types broadly reflect our passenger interests.

-- Vagabond Tours are fast-paced, activity-focused and energetic.
+- Vagabond Tours are upbeat, activity-focused and energetic.

 - Driftwood Tours are more relaxed and centred on culture, crafts and history.